THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

-- To make the frosting, mix together the cream cheese and butter until combined.
+- To make the frosting, mix the cream cheese and butter until combined.

-- Add the remaining ingredients and beat on high until mixed together.
+- Add the remaining ingredients and beat on high until mixed.
 Beat on high for the last two minutes

 - Finally, frost the cupcakes and sprinkle with sprinkles.

 - SERVE: These can be kept at room temperature for up to 2 hours.
 After that, they will need to be stored in the refrigerator.

 - STORE: Keep them in an air-tight container in the refrigerator for up to 5 days.
 Let the cupcakes sit at room temperature for 45 minutes before serving.